George Strait: Marshal Will Kane

 George: We’d be alone out on that prairie.
 And me without a gun.

 Tina: If we go right now, I’ll even let you play that silly guitar.

 George: It’s no good, Amy.
 He’ll hunt us down.
 We’d never be able to keep that store.
 Seems to me like I need to stay.

-Frank (narrating): Will Kane eyes for a moment his gun belt and star hanging on the wall, then slaps them back on.
+Frank (narrating): Will Kane pauses just a moment.
+Then reaches for his guitar and star hanging on the wall.

 George: Why don’t you wait for me here.

 Tina: No, I won’t do it.
 You’re asking me to wait to see if I’ll be a wife, a widow, or a stand-up has-been.

 George: I’ll swear in some special deputies.
 Maybe there won’t be any trouble.